OmniVirt/OmniVirtVRPlayer-iOS-Example/README.md

 $ pod install
 ```

-## Usage
+# Usage

-**OmniVirt VR Player** for iOS provides you a really easy way to embed 360° content on your Android application with just few lines of code.
+**OmniVirt VR Player** for iOS provides you a really easy way to embed 360° content in your iOS application with just few lines of code.

-### Get Started
+## Get Started

 1. **Sign up** for an account at [OmniVirt](www.omnivirt.com)
 2. **Upload** your VR / 360° photo or video on [OmniVirt](https://www.omnivirt.com/).